bravoosonja/sign-up-form/README.md

 # Introduction
 The objective is to create a sign-up form for the Imaginary Service that can perform input validation using only pure CSS and HTML.
+The layout is created by CSS flex.
 This project includes these features:
 * basic input validation without JavaScript
 * image overlay